Articles

 1. Use content automation

 It's a good idea to use content automation so you don't have to manually change the screen content throughout the day or week.
-You can create content schedules so updates occur manually.
+You can create content schedules so updates occur automatically.

 2. Strategize your schedules and playlists